 We tailor our lessons to fit you and welcome a whole range of styles.
-We can offer lessons in Jazz, Classical, Pop and Rock all to the highest standard.

 "My son is really enjoying his lessons with Harry.
 Harry has a calm, friendly manner and is very positive throughout the sessions.
 He is very knowledgeable and explains new ideas clearly and logically.
 Thank you!"
+Debbie R

 Congratulations!
 Your child’s music journey begins here.